awwright/http-progress/README.md

 Where `...` is content that has been omitted for brevity.

-The server now begins processing this file, beginning by emitting a `102 Processing` intermediate response acknowledging that processing has begun.
+The server now begins processing this file, beginning by emitting a `102 Processing` interim response acknowledging that processing has begun.
 After 20 seconds of processing, the server realizes it has been running for longer than the client says it is prepared to wait, and so responds with `202 Accepted`.

 ~~~http
 HTTP/1.1 102 Processing